nf-core/website/markdown/usage/introduction.md

     You will find the specific parameters required for each pipeline in the documentation of the respective pipeline.

 ## Memory usage
 We recommend to check your possible memory usage limit on a machine where you are going to launch a pipeline, as a Java machine used to orchestrate the pipeline will require a certain amount of physical memory.
-For example, if resources on the machine are managed with [cgroups] (http://man7.org/linux/man-pages/man7/cgroups.7.html), you could check the amount of available memory using the following commands:
+For example, if resources on the machine are managed with [cgroups](http://man7.org/linux/man-pages/man7/cgroups.7.html), you could check the amount of available memory using the following commands:

 ```bash
 systemctl -t slice | grep type-your-username-here